 MS and HS are VIRTUAL LABS / LABINARS ONLY.

 Our mission is to encourage young people to become technology creators, not just consumers.
-The fall classes will continue to focus on inquiry-based learning where kids solve exciting challenges using critical thinking skills.
+The spring classes will continue to focus on inquiry-based learning where kids solve exciting challenges using critical thinking skills.
 All of our students will design, build and create using math and science.
 We will cover the following topics.

 We promise you that no other local STEM program is doing these kinds of projects where students get to work with all of the equipment we have in our lab.

 Please remember that technology is always changing, therefore we may do different projects than the ones listed below.

 This Spring our students will be using new rapid prototyping equipment including 3D printers, laser cutters and vinyl cutters to begin learning how to make almost anything.
 We hold ALL our labs at the Charlotte Latin Fab Lab.
 A fab lab is a small-scale workshop offering (personal) digital fabrication.
 A fab lab is generally equipped with an array of flexible computer-controlled tools that cover several different length scales and various materials, with the aim to make "almost anything.
 Charlotte Latin Fab Lab is one of the few fab labs in the southeast.
 Here is a list of just some of the equipment found in the lab: